sohansai2009/RISC-V-Core/README.md

 # 🧠 Custom RISC-V Core

-This project implements a **Single-Cycle RISC-V Core** built completely from scratch using **SystemVerilog**.
+This project implements a **RISC-V Core** built completely from scratch using **SystemVerilog**.
+It began as a **Single-Cycle RV32I processor** and has now been extended into a **5-stage pipelined CPU** with an evolving memory hierarchy.
-The core consists of all fundamental CPU components — Instruction Memory, Decode Unit, Register File, Execute Unit, Data Memory, Control Unit, Branch Control Unit, and a Program Counter Register.
+The design includes all core components — Instruction Memory, Decode Unit, Register File, Execute Unit, Data Memory, Control Unit, Branch Control Unit, and a Program Counter Register.
+As part of the architectural improvements, a **direct-mapped instruction cache** has also been implemented to accelerate instruction fetch performance.

 ---